UDOOboard/mkudoobuntu/README.md

     remove        Remove a deb from rootfs
     list          List installed pkg in rootfs
-    reimage       Make a new image from a modified rootfs chrootshell   Open an interactive shell in a rootfs
+    reimage       Make a new image from a modified rootfs configure     Reconfigure the rootfs
+    shell         Open an interactive shell in a rootfs

 ### Prerequisites
 This script has been tested only on Ubuntu 15.04 and 14.04.